BGP/MPLS L3 VPN

 • Both devices must have Hello Redundancy configured or the targeted Hello messages will be ignored.

-After a Hello adjacency is established using LDP Basic Discovery, devices with Hello Redundancy will start sending Targeted Hello messages to the Transport Address found in the received Link Hello message of Basic Discovery.
+After establishing a Hello adjacency using LDP Basic Discovery, devices with Hello Redundancy start sending Targeted Hello messages to the Transport Address found in the received Link Hello message of Basic Discovery.
 The Targeted Hello adjacency can support the session established between peers even when all Link Hello adjacencies have timed out.
-The FEC label bindings between two peers with no Link Hello adjacency will not be active because the Interior Gateway Protocol will not use the other peer as the next hop.
-Maintaining the FEC label bindings and the session between the two peers can save significant time when the Link Hello adjacency is reestablished.
+The FEC label bindings between two peers with no Link Hello adjacency do not become active because the Interior Gateway Protocol does not use the other peer as the next hop.
+Maintaining the FEC label bindings and the session between the two peers can save significant time when re-establishing the Link Hello adjacency.

 The neighbor hello-redundancy command configures Hello Redundancy on all platforms under the LDP configuration mode.
-If a Link Hello adjacency is restored within 600 seconds of being lost, the Target Hello adjacency and the session associated with it will be dropped.
+If a Link Hello adjacency restores within 600 seconds of getting lost, the switch drops the Target Hello adjacency and the session associated with it.
 The timeout can be configured using the duration option of the command.
 An infinite value for the duration disables the timeout.

 Configuration for LDP Hello Redundancy